Don’t choose your next golf ball based on an article you read, a celebrity TV ad, or what your best friend likes.

 Playing the Best Golf Ball for Your Swing Can Lower Your Score

-- Golf Ball Material: Manufacturers first consider the level of golfer who will be hitting the ball when they’re choosing the materials to make one that has a certain feel, distance, spin or trajectory.
-Outer layer materials enhance velocity, distance and spin, and manufacturers use different materials for the this layer when making a ball for the novice versus the pro golfer.
+- Golf Ball Material: Manufacturers first consider the level of the golfer who will be hitting the ball when they’re choosing the materials to make one that has a certain feel, distance, spin, or trajectory.
+Outer layer materials enhance velocity, distance, and spin, and manufacturers use different materials for this layer when making a ball for the novice versus the pro golfer.

 - Golf Ball Construction: Balls are made from two to four pieces, and no two brands make them exactly the same way.
-When doing a brand comparison, understand the manufacturers’ specifications about the core, cover, the layer beneath the cover (sometimes called the mantle), the dimples, and how the specs affect distance, accuracy and control.
+When making a brand comparison, understand the manufacturer’s specifications about the core, cover, the layer beneath the cover (sometimes called the mantle), the dimples, and how the specs affect distance, accuracy, and control.

 Test and Compare Golf Balls to Improve Your Game

 The golf ball is the only piece of equipment you’ll use for every shot.
 Every single shot.
 That’s why the type of ball you play does make a difference in playing your best game and lowering your score – something all golfers strive for.

 After you’ve done some comparative research on the brand balls you’re interested in, buy a sleeve of each and take them to the practice range at the golf course; it’s the only place you’re going to be able to choose the right one.

 Most scoring is done from 30 to 100 yards in, so start your ball comparison and testing at the putting green and decide which ball has the feel you want and performs the best.

 Next, move to the chipping area, then on to the pitching green to see what kind of accuracy and control the balls give you.
 When it’s time for your round, take the balls you’re testing to the tee box and let them rip.

 Consider this practice/testing round, so don’t keep the score.
 Test the golf balls in this manner, and you’ll know which one is the best for you.